DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Any oscillator-based context (A, B, C, or D) permits:
 - to choose the oscillator waveform (can be a _built-in ROM_ waveform, or a _user_ waveform).
 - to import a custom waveform from external ".wav" file, to current USER waveform "slot" (from number **000** to **031** only).
-- to free (to clear/erase) the current user waveform slot (via right click context menu command, when applicable).
+- to free (to clear/erase) the current user waveform slot (command from right click menu, when applicable).
 - to access additional oscillator parameters, like oscillator frequency on second page, volume/velocity response on third page), by using the **PAGE** button.

 The MIX context permits to edit (or to view/review) all the parameters concerning the current MIX ENVelope (TIP: each program have its mix envelope), including mix envelope loop feature.